nRFCloud/device-simulator-v2/README.md

 subscribed to "dev/<your_tenant_id>/<your_device_id>/jobs/rcv"
 ```

-Your device is now associated with your account (tenant) and is ready to start sending and receiving device messages!
+Your device is now onboarded with your account (tenant) and is ready to start sending and receiving device messages!
 It is also listening for new FOTA jobs.

 ### Create a new Firmware Over-the-Air (FOTA) job
 1. Open a new terminal window/tab.